 To measure Dual PD, begin by placing the PD ruler flat against your forehead, resting it centered on the bridge of your nose, with the Dual PD side down, and your pupils visible under the L (left) and R (right) eye cutouts.

 Method 1 (using a mirror): Standing in front of a mirror looking straight on, with PD ruler in place, close your right eye and note which point is above the center of your left pupil.
 This is your left eye PD, in millimeters.
 Repeat, with your left eye closed and right eye open, for the PD of your right eye.

 Method 2 (using an assistant): With assistant looking squarely at you and holding PD ruler in place, assistant should close their right eye.
 With you looking at assistant’s open eye, assistant should note which point is above the center of your right pupil.
 This is the PD for your right eye.
 Assistant should repeat the process, with their left eye closed and right eye open, for the PD of your left eye.

 Note: Getting an accurate Dual PD reading may be more challenging than a Single PD.
 You must be especially careful to look at the mirror or your assistant perfectly straight on with no rotation of your face so the proper point on the ruler will visually align with your pupil.

-Disclaimer: This PD ruler tool and its associated information and instructions were not produced by vision professionals.
+Disclaimer: This PD ruler tool was made as a personal project.
+This ruler and its associated information and instructions were not produced by vision professionals.
 The information and instructions provided here and on the PD (Pupillary Distance) ruler is not intended to be medical or vision advice.
 Consult your vision specialist for help in determining what information you need relating to your PD number and how you should determine your PD measurement(s).
 This tool is provided without warranty.
-This tool, like any printable PD ruler, may not produce results as accurately as can be measured by a vision professional.
+Like any printable PD ruler, this may not produce results as accurately as can be measured by a vision professional.
 User assumes all responsibility for use of this ruler.